TheWoodenMan/100-days-of-code/log.md

  1. Started a learning tracker on github
  2. anki cards - javascript
- 3. Started flexboxfroggy to revise css flex
+ 3. Started and finished flexboxfroggy to revise css flex

 **Thoughts**